bbc/peaks.js/README.md

   // Zoom view adapter to use.
 Valid adapters are: 'animated' (default) and 'static'
   zoomAdapter: 'animated',

+  // Vertical padding in pixel to add to the waveform reference rectangle.
+Defaults to 11px.
+You might want to adjust this
+  // depending on whether an axis is enabled in the overview waveform or not.
+  refWaveformRectPadding: 11,

   // Array of initial segment objects with startTime and
   // endTime in seconds and a boolean for editable.
   // See below.